HUGG/Pecube2catchments/README.md

 The Pecube output files are probed at all points where data is given in the catchment to determine predicted ages for all catchment points using a bilinear interpolation.
 The output is another `.csv` file with the merged Pecube and catchment data.

+**WARNING**: This code will does not work currently without being modified for your use case.
+A more general version of the code is under development.

 This software is licensed under the [MIT license](LICENSE).